NCAR/CUPiD/RunCESM.md

 # Running CUPiD via CESM Workflow

 CUPiD can be run either independently or via the CESM workflow.
-If you want to install CUPiD and run directly, we recommend looking at the main Documentation pages.
+If you want to install CUPiD and run directly, we recommend looking at the [Run Standalone](https://ncar.github.io/CUPiD/run_standalone.html) pages.
 If you already have CESM installed and want to run CUPiD after the short term archiver is run as part of the CESM workflow, you have come to the right place!

 ## Setup
 Install cupid analysis and infrastructure environments per the [usual setup instructions](https://ncar.github.io/CUPiD/index.html#installing).